 From Malone, follow Route 30 south to Paul Smiths.
 Turn left on Route 86, then the second left onto Jones Pond Road/Route 31.
 Continue to Clark Wardner Road on the left, just past Jones Pond.
 Access is off of Clark Wardner Road on the right.

 Boat access: the launch is a hand-launch.
 For best fishing opportunities, cast from a canoe or kayak.

-Highlight species: Walleye
+Highlight species: walleye

-Always Follow State fishing regulations and be sure to pick up a NYS Freshwater Fishing Guide at your local outfitters or regional NYSDEC office.
+Special Regulations: always follow state fishing regulations and be sure to pick up a NYS Freshwater Fishing Guide at your local outfitters or regional NYSDEC office.

-Look for Northern pike, yellow perch, pumpkinseed, and walleye.
+Look for northern pike, yellow perch, pumpkinseed, and walleye.
 No special regulations.

 There are four primitive tent sites on the shores of the lake.
-Motor boats may operate on the lake.
+Motorboats may operate on the lake.
 Paddlers using the Lake Kushaqua Boat Launch will be required to pay a day-use fee when the campground is open.